 The Secretary of the Executive Committee of the Life Insurance Council and of the Executive Committee of the General Insurance Council shall in each case be appointed by the Executive Committee concerned.
-The powers of the Secretary and the acts which he or she is authorised to do would also be determined by the Executive Committee.
+The Secretary appointed by the Executive Committee shall exercise all such powers of the Secretary and do all such acts as may be authorized in this behalf.